Habitat: Upland and lowland tropical rainforest and adjacent woodlands

 About

 In adults, transitions between black and white markings are more gradual, and the white areas tend to turn grey with age.
-This possum's distinctive bushy tail is much longer than its body, typically darker on top, with the tip being either black or white.
+This possum's distinctive bushy tail is much longer than their body, typically darker on top, with the tip being either black or white.

 Other than their markings, striped possums possess several distinctive features: they have an elongated tongue and fourth finger, long incisors, and a rounded braincase.

-They also give off a strong sweet musty odour, but the reason for this is unknown.
+They also give off a strong, sweet, musty odour, but the reason for this is unknown.

 Fun fact: Next time you hear croaking frogs in the rainforest, keep your eyes peeled for a striped possum.
 The mammals’ distress call is actually a series of 5-6 loud “croaks”.
 They also growl!